luke-cha/ai-chatbot-tutorial/README.md

 ~~~

-You can proceed with the process of creating Clark, the Sendbird bot, by referencing this tutorial.
+You can proceed with the process of creating AI Chatbot by referencing this tutorial.
 You can implement each step in detail and expand additional functions as needed.
 Best of luck with your project!